Why Be Good?: Censorship

 Like many American films of the time, Why Be Good? was subject to cuts by city and state film censorship boards.
 In Kansas the film, with its plot of a test of the virtue of a young woman, was banned by the Board of Review.

 Preservation

 Why Be Good? had been considered a lost film for many decades, with only the film's Vitaphone soundtrack still in existence.
-In the late 1990s, a 35mm print of the film was discovered in the archives of the Cineteca Italiana.
-Restoration work was completed in 2014, funded by Warner Bros. and The Vitaphone Project.
+In the late 1990s, a 35 mm print of the film was discovered in the archives of the Cineteca Italiana.
+Restoration work was completed in 2014, funded by Warner Bros.
+Pictures and The Vitaphone Project.

 The U.S. premiere of the restoration was hosted by the Academy of Motion Picture Arts and Sciences at the Los Angeles County Museum of Art's Bing Theater on September 6, 2014.
 This same restoration was released on DVD-R by the Warner Archive Collection on October 28, 2014, and screened at New York's Film Forum on November 9, 2014.
 It was later aired on the Turner Classic Movies channel.